-Towards this end, the State shall establish an independent Maharlika Investment Fund by investing national funds, and coordinating and strengthening the investment activities of the country's topperforming Government Financial Institutions (GFIs) to promote economic growth and social development.

-ARTICLE I Definition of Terms

-Sec.
-3. Definition of Terms. - As used in this Act:

-- a) Advisory Body refers to the body established under this Act which shall provide guidance, counsel and advice to the Board of Directors of the Maharlika Investment Corporation (MIC); - b) Board of Directors (Board) refers to the governing body of the MIC; - c) Founding GFIs refer to the Land Bank of the Philippines (LBP) and Development Bank of the Philippines (DBP); - d) Funding Sources refers to the investment required of the founding GFIs, the National Government (NG), Philippine Amusement and Gaming Corporation (PAGCOR), declared dividends of the Bangko Sentral ng Pilipinas (BSP), and such other sources that may contribute to finance the MIF; - e) Independent Director refers to a person who is independent of management and the controlling shareholder, and is free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director; - f) Maharlika Investment Fund (MIF or Fund) refers to the fund created under this Act; - g) Maharlika Investment Corporation (MIC) refers to the State investment body, created under this Act which shall be responsible for the overall governance and management of the MIF; and - h) "Santiago" Principles refers to the twenty-four (24) Generally Accepted Principles and Practices (GAPP) voluntarily endorsed by the International Forum of Sovereign Wealth Funds (IFSWF) members.
-The GAPP for Sovereign Wealth Funds (SWFs) are designed as guidelines that assign best practices for the operations of SWFs.
-They are the rules followed by SWF that promote stability in the global financial system, set proper controls on investment risks, and implement sound governance structure.
+2 Towards this end, the State shall establish an independent Maharlika Investment Fund 3 by investing national funds, and coordinating and strengthening the investment 4 activities of the country's top- performing Government Financial Institutions (GFIs) to 5 promote economic growth and social development.
+6 7 ARTICLE I 8 Definition of Terms 9 10 11 Sec.
+3. Definition of Terms. - As used in this Act: 12 13 a) Advisory Body refers to the body established under this Act which shall 14 provide guidance, counsel and advice to the Board of Directors of the Maharlika 15 Investment Corporation (MIC); 16 17 b) Board of Directors (Board) refers to the governing body of the MIC; 18 19 c) Founding GFIs refer to the Land Bank of the Philippines (LBP) and 20 Development 21 Bank of the Philippines (DBP); 22 23 d) Funding Sources refers to the investment required of the founding GFIs, the 24 National Government (NG), Philippine Amusement and Gaming Corporation 25 (PAGCOR), declared dividends of the Bangko Sentral ng Pilipinas (BSP), and such 26 other sources that may contribute to finance the MIF; 27 28 e) Independent Director refers to a person who is independent of management 29 and the controlling shareholder, and is free from any business or other relationship

+1 which could, or could reasonably be perceived to, materially interfere with his 2 exercise of independent judgment in carrying out his responsibilities as a director; 3 4 f) Maharlika Investment Fund (MIF or Fund) refers to the fund created under 5 this Act; 6 7 g) Maharlika Investment Corporation (MIC) refers to the State investment 8 body, 9 created under this Act which shall be responsible for the overall governance and LO management of the MIF; and L 1 12 h)"Santiago" Principles refers to the twenty-four (24) Generally Accepted 13 Principles and Practices (GAPP) voluntarily endorsed by the International Forum of 14 Sovereign Wealth Funds (IFSWF) members.
+The GAPP for Sovereign Wealth Funds 15 (SWFs) are designed as guidelines that assign best practices for the operations of 16 SWFs.
+They are the rules followed by SWF that promote stability in the global financial 17 system, set proper controls on investment risks, and implement sound governance 18 structure.
+19 20 21 ARTICLE II 22 Maharlika Investment Fund 23 24 Sec.
+4. Establishment of the Maharlika Investment Fund. - There is hereby 25 created a Maharlika Investment Fund (MIF), an independent fund, that adheres to the 26 principles of good governance, transparency, and accountability.
+Initially, the Fund 27 shall be sourced from the investible funds of select GFIs, from contributions of the 28 National Government, from the declared dividends of the BSP and other sources of funds as provided in this Act.